The Green Building Principles establish a framework for getting real estate to net zero Image: Reuters

-- Real estate has a key role to play in the race to net zero.
+- Real estate has a key role to play in abating a climate catastrophe.

 - Only a minority of real-estate organizations have a sustainability action plan.

-- JLL and the World Economic Forum's 10 Green Building Principles establish a sustainability framework for the industry.
+- JLL and the World Economic Forum's 10 Green Building Principles establish a sustainability framework for the industry and reporting guidance to benchmark progress.

-Net zero commitments have surged this year as cities, investors, businesses and educational institutions signal their intent to help create a more sustainable future.
+Net zero commitments have surged recently as cities, investors, businesses and educational institutions signal their intent to help create a more sustainable future.
 This shared ambition, boosted by the UN’s Race to Zero campaign, indicates that we are moving in the right direction.
 But we need more.
-Next year must be when we turn talk into tangible action plans.
+This year we must turn talk into tangible action plans and get started.

 Real estate and the built environment – responsible for close to 40% of global carbon emissions – have a significant role to play.
-JLL’s Decarbonising the Built Environment report found that only 18% of organizations have an action plan for their real estate portfolio.
+Yet JLL’s Decarbonizing the Built Environment report found that only 18% of organizations have a plan for decarbonizing their real estate portfolio.
 While much attention is focused on new, state-of-the-art buildings that achieve the highest sustainability certifications, 70% of buildings that exist today will still be here in 2050, highlighting the need to repurpose spaces, retrofit older buildings and refurbish in line with circular economy principles.

 The 10 Green Building Principles cover five key areas: